Repair 07: How to Activate Vacant Storefronts Without Long-Term Leases

 Why this keeps happening

-The lease feels like a trap.
+Empty spaces stay empty because the entry point feels too big for everyone.
+The lease looks like a trap.
 The build-out costs are a mystery.
-Nobody wants to be the first one to make a move.
+Nobody wants to be the first one to blink.

 This isn't an idea problem.
-It's a safe entry problem.
+It's a safe-entry problem.
+And safe entry is something you can actually design.

 Here's how to fix it